NYT Word Games: A Journey of Mental Stimulation

 Impressive, most impressive

-Connections is a set of 16 words in which the user has to determine what connects them.
-This one can be extremely simple some days, and others make me want to throw my device across the room.
+On the flip side, Connections presents a collection of 16 words, prompting players to unravel the hidden link among them.
+While some days unravel easily, others test my patience as I strive to identify the elusive connections amidst deliberate distractions.
 It can be frustrating because they will purposely put six words that have a connection, but two are not in their connection.
 My stubbornness often loses to the puzzle makers when they do this.

 Look at the words.
 You could have easily put backpack, recess, textbook, and school together!